 While most of your message should written, graphics can go a long way to engaging people and keeping their attention.
 Don’t underestimate the power of a picture: it can make or break your message.
-I like funny, so if I was teaching a workshop on how to perfect your downward dog for your body, I would have a picture of a dog, in downward dog.
+I like funny, so if I was teaching a workshop on how to perfect your downward dog for your Healthy Body, I would have a picture of a dog, in downward dog.
 My reasoning?
 It’s cute and there is no judgement there.
 If I had a beautiful girl in a downward dog pose, it is the human conditioning to think: I cannot do that or I don’t look like that so this isn’t for me.
 Leave opportunity open by carefully considering what graphics you include.

 So now you’ve got some ideas for how to unstick your voice.
 It will take time, patience and practice – just like yoga.
 But soon enough you’ll learn not to eat peanut butter with saltines so that the words and ideas can flow like that glass of water or Vinyasa.